johnbchron/blog/content/posts/strongly-typed-ids-in-surrealdb.md

 I'll walk you through this.

-- On our `UserId`, the `cfg_attr` attribute says "when on feature `ssr`, deserialize the given value as a `ssr::UlidOrThing`, and then call `UserId::from()` on the result".
+- On our `UserRecordId`, the `cfg_attr` attribute says "when on feature `ssr`, deserialize the given value as a `ssr::UserRecordIddOrThing`, and then call `UserRecordId::from()` on the result".
-- Our `UserId` contains a `Ulid`.
+- Our `UserRecordId` contains a `Ulid`.
 - In our `ssr` module (which is only active when the `ssr` feature is active; `Cargo.toml` not shown):
-  - `UserIdOrThing` has the `#[serde(untagged)]` attribute, which controls how `serde` handles enums, and in this case says "just look at the field types and guess which one it is".
-This has the (desired) side effect of allowing us to deserialize a `UserIdOrThing` from either a `UserId` or `Thing`.
+  - `UserRecordIdOrThing` has the `#[serde(untagged)]` attribute, which controls how `serde` handles enums, and in this case says "just look at the field types and guess which one it is".
+This has the (desired) side effect of allowing us to deserialize a `UserRecordIdOrThing` from either a `UserRecordId` or `Thing`.
-  - We can get a `UserId` from a `UserIdOrUlid`.
+  - We can get a `UserRecordId` from a `UserRecordIdOrUlid`.

-When we deserialize a field which came from a `Thing` into a `UserId`, `serde` will attempt to deserialize the value to a `UserIdOrThing`.
-It will see the `tb` and `id` struct fields within the value, will not look for a tag (because of the `untagged` bit), and will match that combination of fields to `UserIdOrThing::Thing`.
-If instead it sees only a `String`, it'll match to `UserIdOrThing::UserId` and attempt to parse the `String` to a `Ulid`.
-Finally, it will convert the `UserIdOrThing` value to a `UserId` value.
+When we deserialize a field which came from a `Thing` into a `UserRecordId`, `serde` will attempt to deserialize the value to a `UserRecordIdOrThing`.
+It will see the `tb` and `id` struct fields within the value, will not look for a tag (because of the `untagged` bit), and will match that combination of fields to `UserRecordIdOrThing::Thing`.
+If instead it sees only a `String`, it'll match to `UserRecordIdOrThing::UserRecordId` and attempt to parse the `String` to a `Ulid`.
+Finally, it will convert the `UserRecordIdOrThing` value to a `UserRecordId` value.

-So now, when the `ssr` feature is disabled, the `UserId` is a plain wrapper around a plain `Ulid`, and there is no dependency on `surrealdb`.
+So now, when the `ssr` feature is disabled, the `UserRecordId` is a plain wrapper around a plain `Ulid`, and there is no dependency on `surrealdb`.
 When the `ssr` feature is enabled, that same value and type can be correctly serialized and deserialized to/from Surreal, with the cost of the `surrealdb` dependency.
 Exactly what we wanted.

 ## Wrapping Up

 If you feel like this is a lot of boilerplate, you're right, but it's worth it.
-You can switch `UserIdOrThing` to `UlidOrThing` to reduce boilerplate for multiple ID types (I did this in my implementation), but I wrote the blog post the other way and didn't want to rewrite it.
-You can also reduce implementation boilerplate using a simple `macro_rules!` macro.
+You can switch `UserRecordIdOrThing` to `UlidOrThing` to reduce boilerplate for multiple ID types (I did this in my implementation), but I wrote the blog post the other way and didn't want to rewrite it.
+You can also reduce implementation boilerplate using a simple `macro_rules!` macro -- I'd love to provide an awesome resource here but I learned `macro_rules!` through experimentation, so let me look for one quickly... ah, [here](https://doc.rust-lang.org/reference/macros-by-example.html) we are.

 Anyways, I hope this was useful to you!
 I am actively building a production application with Surreal and Rust top-to-bottom (as you might have guessed), so I would love any questions or suggestions you might have.
 You can email me [here](mailto:blog@jlewis.sh).
 Thanks for reading!